xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 Routed Access for Rural Broadband PON introduces best-practice network design for small operators looking to deploy residential broadband services.

 ## Solution Overview
-The Routed Access for Rural Broadband is made of the following main building blocks:
+Routed Access for Rural Broadband is made of the following main building blocks:
 - IOS-XR as a common Operating System proven in Service Provider Networks
 - Routed access with transport based on Segment Routing
 - Redundancy and traffic isolation provided by Layer 2 (EVPN) and Layer 3 VPN services based on BGP